Understanding your voice provides freedom

 In 2007, one year and a half after being declared genetically not predisposed to be a singer by a voice doctor, I discovered Complete Vocal Technique – in short CVT.
 The light went on.
 I became able to sound like I wanted to sound.
 There even was scientific research on all those beautiful, crazy, lovely, diverse sounds that I wanted to make!
 After 4 years of taking many CVT masterclasses and workshops for myself as a singer, I trained for 3 years to become an Authorized CVT Teacher, so I could pass it on to you.
 That was the beginning of a neverending amazing journey of educating myself in the latest scientific knowledge, methods and pedagogy.

-Buy access to the recordings of one or more webinars on Complete Vocal Technique, and learn how to create all the sounds from all the styles / genres in a healthy way!
+Subscribe to the library, watch the webinars on Complete Vocal Technique, and learn how to create all the sounds from all the styles / genres in a healthy way!